AntonSol919/linkspace/index.md

 The group indicates the set of intended recipients.
 An application should ask the user which group to use.
-A group is made up by one or more members that have set up a method of exchange.
+A group is made up by members that have set up a method of exchange.

-There are three somewhat special groups:

-- the [#:0] group with nobody but you.
-- 'Your key XOR other key' is a group with two members.
-- The [#:pub] group with everybody as a member.

 <div class="entrygrid big">